nhennigan/docs-automated-testing/README.md

 # docs-automated-testing
-Automated testing straight from our docs

-This repo uses Spread and Runme.
+Automated testing straight from our docs.
+This repo uses Spread and Runme to automatically test a simple hello world bash script and a getting started tutorial.

 ## Install Spread